 A temporary help agency is not allowed to stop its client(s) from providing a job reference for an assignment employee.

-All temporary help agency assignment employees generally have the same public holiday rights as other employees.
+Temporary help agency assignment employees generally have the same public holiday rights as other employees.
 Please see Public Holidays for more information.
 You may also wish to refer to the Public Holiday Pay Calculator.

 Generally, if a public holiday falls on a day when the employee is on an assignment and that day would ordinarily be a working day under the terms of the assignment, the employee is entitled to the day off with public holiday pay.
-Public holiday pay is all the regular wages earned and vacation pay payable in the four weeks before the week in which the holiday falls, divided by 20.
+Public holiday pay is all the regular wages earned plus vacation pay payable in the four weeks before the week in which the holiday falls, divided by 20.

 The employee may also agree, in writing, to work on the holiday and in that case will: